 Nutritional Supplements Benefits

 In a perfect world, we would eat everything our bodies needed.
 But the average American diet leaves many holes in those needs.
-Research shows U.S. diets are lacking in calcium, potassium, magnesium, and vitamins A, C, and D. Taking nutritional supplements can fill in some of these gaps, although it’s not as cut and dried as taking a pill and filling a need.
+Research shows U.S. diets are lacking in calcium, potassium, magnesium, and vitamins A, C, and D. Taking nutritional supplements can fill in some of these gaps, although it’s not as cut and dry as taking a pill and filling a need.
 Supplements taken in higher-than-recommended doses can be dangerous.

 That’s where our expertise at Park Avenue Endocrinology & Nutrition comes in.
 We test you for nutritional deficiencies and then coach you on ways to fill the need, whether through food choices or supplements.
+Patients that are found to be missing key supplements can purchase items from our nutrition store.
+This can be done in the office during your visit or online at our Metagenics or Nu Skin stores.

 At Park Avenue Endocrinology & Nutrition, we feature our own on-site laboratory, a CLIA-certified lab that provides a wide range of tests for our patients.
 Rather than having to go to another place to get your blood work done, we handle everything right in our offices.